How to make the most of Florence during the winter

 A lot of Tuscans return home for the holidays and are swapped with Italian and European visitors.
 The city comes alive in the lead up to Christmas and New Year with beautifully illuminated streets, outdoor performances, holiday food tours and chestnuts stands and new wine (vino novello) at various nooks!

-So if you’re tempted to visit, but just need a little more convincing before you press book, this is our guide to the best things to see, do and eat in Florence in winter.
+So if you’re tempted to visit, but just need a little more convincing before you press book, this is our guide to the best things to see, do and eat in Florence in winter- both during and post holidays plus winter food specialties to be on the lookout for

 Our top 3 reasons to visit Florence in winter

-Less tourists: This should be reasons 1, 2 and 3.
-December to February is low season for Florence, which means it’s your best chance to experience local life without the crushing crowds.
+1. Less tourists: November to March is low season for Florence, which means it’s your best chance to experience local life without the crowds.
 There tend to be more Italian and European travelers, for sure though so not entirely “tourist-free.”

-Competitive accommodation: Accommodation rates take a dip during December in Florence, as there is less demand and more options in the center
+2. Competitive accommodation: Accommodation rates take a dip during these months in Florence, as there is less demand and more options in the center and the outskirts.

 What to expect weather-wise